fmillion-mnsu/cs403-s23/week6/RESOURCES.md

 Ok, here we go.
 Async programming.
 This is a topic that can be very confusing - and partly it's because the language constructs themselves are a bit confusing, since we have to understand a few different things things at once.

 First, what is an async method?
 Basically, it's a task that's meant to run in the background.
 We've covered ways to do this with threads.
 But what makes an async method different is that it returns a value, and it's expected that it will be doing something that will take some amount of time.
 However, during that task's operation, we don't want the program to "lock up" while it waits for the result.
+Syntactically, you can have async methods that return `void`, but at that point they're really no different than threads, and you could just use a normal `ThreadPool` to execute them in the background.

 Have you ever been using a program and suddenly the entire program becomes completely unresponsive?
 On a Mac, you might get "the spinning beachball", and on Windows, you might get "the spinning blue circle" and the application might fade in color to let you know it's "stuck".
 This is the sort of thing that can happen if the developer of the program did not implement async programming.
 (It's also possible that it's many other bugs, but one of the main goals of async programming is to eliminate this problem.)

 Let's design a completely useless scenario that still demonstrates where async programmin comes into play.
 Suppose we make a "fidget keyboard" program - you can type letters and it makes things pop up on the screen.
 However, while this is happening some other process is running in the background.

-In your presentation, please cover:

-Sources to get you started (but please do seek out and use other sources as well!):

-## Debugging Multithreaded Code in C#

 In your presentation, please cover: